Posts

 Image

-African boys—Wikimedia Commons Introduction Introduction Among the Kikuyu people of Kenya, naming a child is a deeply symbolic act that reflects a rich cultural heritage, strong family ties, and respect for ancestry.
+African boys—Wikimedia Commons Introduction Among the Kikuyu people of Kenya, naming a child is a deeply symbolic act that reflects a rich cultural heritage, strong family ties, and respect for ancestry.
 This tradition is not merely about giving identity—it’s a way of preserving lineage and affirming one’s place in the extended family.
 The naming process follows a structured order grounded in seniority and ancestral reverence.
 Typically, the firstborn son is named after his paternal grandfather, while the first daughter is named after her paternal grandmother.
 The second son is given the name of his maternal grandfather, and the second daughter takes the name of her maternal grandmother.
-This sequence continues w...
+This sequence continues with the third...

 The Impact of Technology on Farming: Transforming African Agriculture with Drones, IoT, and AI